beluramondelli/makeSpace/README.md

 ```

 - In the Cypress window select `bookAppointment.feature`.
-A new Chrome browser will be visible runing the suite.
+A new Chrome browser will be visible runing the test suite.